 How do I see the income that has been paid out?

-If you log in and look under the ‘Transactions’ tab on the left-hand side of the website, you’ll see a series of tabs across the top, including one for ‘Cash statement’.
+If you log into your account and look under the ‘Transactions’ tab on the left-hand side of the website, you’ll see a series of tabs across the top, including one for ‘Cash statement’.

 By clicking on ‘Cash statement’, you can see the income paid out from the money market fund; it will appear as ‘DIV: PJEM’.